Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 This test is used to diagnose cardiomyopathy and mitral valve conditions.

-Nuclear testing, or myocardial perfusion scans, administer imaging isotopes intravenously that are then monitored and recorded to help identify artery blockages, ventricular functions, indications of a heart attack, and more.
+Nuclear testing, also known as myocardial perfusion scans, administers imaging isotopes intravenously that are then monitored and recorded to help identify artery blockages, assess ventricular function, detect signs of a heart attack, and more.

 Types of tests include PET Scans, MUGA Scans, and SPECT Scans.

-A cardiac cath is one of the most definitive tests used to evaluate your heart and gives insight into:
+A cardiac cath (coronary angiogram) is one of the most definitive tests used to evaluate your heart and gives insight into:

 • The extent of coronary artery disease.